viveksgonal/canteen-management/README.md

 to wait in a queue to place order for a longer time.\
 The application is very simple in design and to implement.
 The application is easy to understand and the system will work in almost all configurations.
 It has got following features: \
-• Fast Services
+• Fast Services\
-• Don’t have to wait in a queue for ordering food
+• Don’t have to wait in a queue for ordering food.\
-• Make managing orders simpler.
+• Make managing orders simpler.\
-• Improves productivity.
+• Improves productivity.\
-• Daily update of menu card
+• Daily update of menu card.\
-• Greater efficiency.
+• Greater efficiency.\
-• More secure.
+• More secure.\
-• User friendliness and interactive.
+• User friendliness and interactive.\
-• Minimum time required.
+• Minimum time required.\\

-#Software Used:
+#Software Used:\
-1)Android Studio
+1)Android Studio\
-2)Firebase
+2)Firebase\
-3)Java
+3)Java\